-Granuloma annulare is a long-lasting skin condition commonly occurring in children and young adults, though it may affect individuals at any age.
+Granuloma annulare is a long-lasting skin condition that may affect individuals at any age.
 This skin disease is relatively common, benign, and presents in five main types.
 If you have bumps or ring-shaped lesions on your skin that last for more than several weeks, you may require granuloma annulare treatment from our Gainesville dermatologists at Dermatology Associates.
 Dermatology Associates provides patients with the highest-quality medical dermatology treatments through individualized treatment plans with compassionate care and state-of-the-art dermatologic equipment.
 Whether you need help managing your skin condition or want to improve the overall health of your skin, our dermatologists will help you find the right treatment for your needs.
 Schedule a dermatology appointment today.

 What Is Granuloma Annulare?